“Certain flaws are necessary for the whole. It would seem strange if old friends lacked certain quirks.”

 - See your improvement, see how far you have come.

 - Look back at what you have overcome.

 - Appreciate yourself and focus what you have done and are doing rather than what everyone else is doing.

 5. Do what you think is the right thing.

 So you realize that perfectionism will harm you and you try to avoid it.
 But people and media and the society around you have an influence over how you think and feel.

 One of the best ways I have found to practically lessen that influence is by doing the right thing as much as possible.
-When you do that other people’s expectations have less and less power of over you and you get in control instead.
+When you do that other people’s expectations have less and less power over you and you take more charge of your life.

-Because by doing the right thing your esteem of yourself goes up and other people’s opinions about you and life will matter less to you.
-Instead of their influence being like a tsunami flooding over you it flows right over you.
-Or bounces off you.
-Because now you have become stronger, more certain in who you are and you are not so easily swayed by external forces.
+Because by doing the right thing your self-esteem goes up and other people’s opinions about you and life will matter less to you.
+You have become stronger, more certain in who you are and you are not so easily swayed by external forces.

-Spend less time with nervously perfectionistic people and more time with people who are trying to improve themselves and/or are living a good life in a positive, healthy and relaxed way.
+- Spending less time with nervously perfectionistic people.
+And more of your time each week with people who are trying to improve themselves and/or are living a good life in a positive, healthy and relaxed way.